 Let the rice continue to cook until the clams have opened and the broth entirely absorbed.
 (NB: You may need to raise the heat a bit at this point so the clams open.)
 The rice should ‘crackle’ a bit, meaning that it is forming that delicious crust called socarrat.
 Remove the paella from the heat, sprinkle it with a shot or two of tequila and let it rest for 10 minute or so before serving.

-NOTES: The paella turned out to be truly delicious, if I do say so myself!
+My paella mexicana turned out to be truly delicious, if I do say so myself!
 If I had one thing to change, though, I would have held back about half of the rajas and placed them on top of the paella along with the clams toward the end of the cooking time.
 While the poblanos had lent their wonderful flavor to the dish, they had essentially disappeared as a separate ingredient when all was said and done.
 Reserving some for the end would have also added a bit of contrast and color to the final dish.

-is a bit more elaborate than this, with shrimp, tomatillos, green beans, shallots, chicken stock, peas in addition to the ingredients used here.
+Nick’s version of paella mexicana is a bit more elaborate than this, with shrimp, tomatillos, green beans, shallots, chicken stock, peas in addition to the ingredients used here.
 And he uses chicken wings instead of thighs, chili powder instead of cumin.
 He also ‘toasts’ the rice in the oil before adding his stock.
 It looks perfectly delicious, too.

 Post scriptum: We had some fun trying to think up a name for this dish made for the 4th of July.
 Paella cuatro de julio was an obvious choice, but didn’t seem right.
 Then why not paella Pancho Villa?
 Paella Benito Juárez?
 Paella Frida Kahlo?
 Then I suggested paella Emperatriz Carlota, at which point we realized we should quit while we were ahead and settled for plain old paella mexicana… 😉